Moon Breath Beat: Production

 The film was made while Bechtold was a student at California Institute of the Arts.
 Her instructor, Jules Engel, asked the class to make a film answering the question, "What happens when an animator follows a line, a patch of color, or a shape into the unconscious?
 What wild images would emerge?"

 Reception and legacy

 Lisze Bechtold later went on to do visual effects on FernGully: The Last Rainforest (1992) and The Prince and the Pauper (1990).
 She collaborated on My Film, My Film, My Film (1983), which is in the collection of MoMA, New York.
 She also writes children's books including the Buster the Very Shy Dog series and Toots the Cat.

-Moon Breath Beat was selected to the United States National Film Registry in 2014 as "culturally, historically, or aesthetically significant".
+In 2014, Moon Breath Beat was selected for preservation in the United States National Film Registry, deemed as "culturally, historically, or aesthetically significant".
 The film was preserved by the Academy Film Archive in 2016.

 It has been described as "full of color, creepiness and unforgettable imagery".